The ACP no longer requires a physical Admeasurer inspection. You now enter all your boat details on their website https://asem.pancanal.com/home.

 Inspection must be digitally completed by declaring the condition of the boat and confirming compliance with transit requirements; in addition, it will specify the lockage types that are acceptable and must complete the acceptance of the undertaking to release and indemnify terms for the Panama Canal.
 Physical inspections may be carried out in some cases that require confirmation of measurements or conditions reported in the application.
 The regular process doesn´t include a physical visit.

-An Admeasurer will board your yacht with a pile of paperwork, a tape measure, and lots of questions.
+If the ACP decides they want to check your details an Admeasurer will board your yacht with a pile of paperwork, a tape measure, and lots of questions.

-You will end up with a Ship Identification Number (SIN) and a form you need to take to the bank for payment.
+Either way, you will end up with a Ship Identification Number (SIN) and a form you need to take to the bank for payment.

 - An Admeasurement Clearance and Handline Inspection form is issued which is valid for 60 days